Samsung Electronics tips pickup as first quarter profit matches guidance

 Even so, Samsung could be heading for its first annual profit fall in three years as margins tighten across the product line, analysts say.
 As growth in Samsung's core high-end smartphone business eases in wealthy countries, the battle is shifting to cheaper, narrow-margin phones in emerging markets.

-Shares of Samsung Electronics, worth $220 billion, climbed 0.3 percent after the results, in line with a 0.3 percent rise in the benchmark Korea Composite Stock Price Index .KS11.
+Shares of Samsung Electronics, worth $220 billion, climbed 0.3 percent after the results, in line with a 0.3 percent rise in the benchmark Korea Composite Stock Price Index.

 Samsung's mobile business is poised for an uncertain 2014, analysts say.
-Its broad range of low-end phones are being caught by the improving quality of Chinese-made offerings, while the large-screen advantage of its top-range phones could be countered by new models from Apple Inc AAPL.O.
-(Full Story)
+Its broad range of low-end phones are being caught by the improving quality of Chinese-made offerings, while the large-screen advantage of its top-range phones could be countered by new models from Apple Inc.

 Any further decline in profitability could increase pressure from shareholders to produce a new growth engine or increase payouts.